 "I dislike it exceedingly."
 "Yes?
-Well, of course, some people do.
+Well, of course some people do.
 Prohibition and all that.
 Personally, it doesn't affect me.
-I can take it or leave it alone.
-I like America myself," said Sam.
+I can take it or leave it alone."
+"The reason I dislike America-" began Mrs. Hignett bridling.
+"I like it myself," said Sam.
 "I've had a wonderful time.
 Everybody's treated me like a rich uncle.
 I've been in Detroit, you know, and they practically gave me the city and asked me if I'd like another to take home in my pocket.
 Never saw anything like it.
-I might have been the missing heir!
+I might have been the missing heir.
 I think America's the greatest invention on record."
 "And what brought you to America?" said Mrs. Hignett, unmoved by this rhapsody.
 "Oh, I came over to play golf.
 In a tournament, you know."
 "Surely at your age," said Mrs. Hignett, disapprovingly, "you could be better occupied.
 Do you spend your whole time playing golf?"
-"Oh, no!
-I play cricket a bit and shoot a bit and I swim a good lot and I still play football occasionally."
+"Oh, no. I hunt a bit and shoot a bit and I swim a good lot, and I still play football occasionally."
 "I wonder your father does not insist on your doing some useful work."
 "He is beginning to harp on the subject rather.
 I suppose I shall take a stab at it sooner or later.
 Father says I ought to get married, too."
 "He is perfectly right."
 "I suppose old Eustace will be getting hitched up one of these days?" said Sam.
 Mrs. Hignett started violently.